By bridging from the epiphysis to the diaphysis, the fixator stabilizes the metadiaphyseal region.

 2 mm diameter wires are recommended.

-Placement of wires for proximal tibial fixation must be carefully planned.
+Placement of wires for distal tibial fixation must be carefully planned.
 The fracture planes must be determined.
 Wires must support rather than prevent reduction.
 Provisional reduction and temporary K-wires might be required.

 Interfragmentary compression may be achieved using reduction wires perpendicular to the fracture plane.